Jinx2000/Answer_Evaluation/README.md

 3. I have added weights for text matching.
 Key points content will enjoy a higher rating weight (80%), while the rest of the content will only have a small weight(20%).
 4. For configuration issues, a correct configuration code is the most important.
 Therefore, I will focus the evaluation on the code snippets rather than some simple descriptions.

+## Output File Format

+The evaluation result will be exported as "LLM_keypoint_results.csv", the rows are "ID", "Key Point", "LLM Method Result", "RAG_Answer"

 ## Evaluation Result

 The current evaluation accuracy is roughly 91.4% (32/35).